robitalec/extending-spatsoc-application-paper/literature/Sueur_2008.md

 ### Unshared consensus

-all members of teh group abide by the decision made by a single individual
+all members of the group abide by the decision made by a single individual

 ### Shared consensus